rbms-bsc/DCRMR/_pages/Ppdm/Distribution-statement.md

 <a name="4.21.2.1">4.21.2.1</a> A statement that identifies a place of distribution, a distributor, and a date of distribution of a published manifestation.

-## 4.21.3 Fictitious or incorrect information
+## 4.21.3 General rule

-<a name="4.21.3.1">4.21.3.1</a> If all information relating to the distribution statement appearing in the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement) (see X.X.X.X).
-If the actual details are known, or can be reasonably surmised, supply them at the end of the transcription in square brackets.
-Include the source of this information in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement) (see [4.216.3.4](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.3.4)).
+<a name="4.21.4.1">4.21.4.1</a>  Transcribe the distribution statement in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.

 ## 4.21.4 Information covered by labels, etc.